liangdahong/BMLongPressDragCellCollectionView/README.md

 </p>

-- This is a iOS UICollectionView UICollectionViewCell drag again arrangement framework Swift Version.
+- This is a iOS UICollectionView UICollectionViewCell drag again arrangement framework.

 ## License 📄